Planning a Professional or Casual Meeting with Clients?

 Meeting your potential client

-The day has come, and it is important to be there 10 mins early.
+The day has come, and it is important to be there 10 minutes early.
 Walk in with a good posture and leave the right hand free to shake hands if the client is already there waiting.
-Your client can also set the tone if the walk in more dressed in suits a briefcase and top-notch shoes then you know to keep your tone at a professional level.
-If one walks in just in basic clothing and a stack of papers without the briefcase it is safe to drop a joke or two throughout the session and go for a more casual mood.
+Your client can also set the tone if they walk in more dressed in suits, a briefcase, and top-notch shoes, then you know to keep your tone at a professional level.
+If one walks in just in basic clothing and a stack of papers without the briefcase, it is safe to drop a joke or two throughout the session and go for a more casual mood.

 Selling yourself

-Once you have a grasp on the clients tone you will know how to sell yourself.
+Once you have a grasp of the client’s tone, you will know how to sell yourself.
 If they are professional, you may need to look for that wow factor you’ve got and present that to the client but if the client is very casual just giving them a run down about why they should choose you should be enough.

 So, there you have it.
 The many aspects that factor into planning a professional or casual meeting with any potential clients.
 As you can see, planning a meeting is just as important as the meeting itself.